 PRTG Manual: Monitoring via HTTP

-The Hypertext Transfer Protocol (HTTP) is a standard application layer protocol and the basis for data communication in the internet.
-HTTP is a request-response method for client-server architectures, where the client sends a request and the server processes and responds to the request.
+HTTP is a standard application layer protocol and the basis for data communication on the internet.
+It is a request-response method for client-server architectures, where the client sends a request and the server processes and responds to the request.

 Monitoring via HTTP is useful if you want to monitor websites or web servers.
 It enables you to keep an eye on the availability and download times of a website or the performance statistics of a web server.
 There are also a lot of other possible use cases for HTTP sensors.
-For example, you can request any Application Programming Interface (API) that is reachable via HTTP and monitor returned values.
-This approach makes it possible to include almost any type of device or application into your monitoring.
+For example, you can request any application programming interface (API) that is reachable via HTTP and monitor returned values.
+This approach lets you include almost any type of device or application into your monitoring.